instaloader/instaloader/docs/cli-options.rst

       If possible, use ``:stories`` target rather than :option:`--stories-only` with all your followees. ``:stories`` uses fewer API requests.

+.. option:: --story-folder

+   Save stories to a subdirectory in each profiles folder

 Which Posts to Download
 ^^^^^^^^^^^^^^^^^^^^^^^